 Removal can be life-altering.

-Watching clients’ journey from feeling embarrassed about an old tattoo to feeling ecstatic about the final outcome is incredible, Dustin says.
+Watching clients’ journey from feeling embarrassed about an old tattoo to feeling ecstatic about the final outcome is incredible.
 They’ve removed full chest pieces from people who were ashamed to let anyone see them.
-“We get to help them move through that process and feel good in their own skin,” he asserts.
+“We get to help them move through that process and feel good in their own skin.”
 He loves showing them photos that reveal their transformation through every stage of the process.

-Embarking on a tattoo removal journey means taking a big leap, but it’s worth it, Dustin emphasizes.
+Embarking on a tattoo removal journey means taking a big leap, but it’s worth it, Dustin emphasises.

 He took a huge leap himself by delving into the field of tattoo removal in his mid-thirties—and it was entirely worth it.
 “It was scary, and it was wonderful, and I couldn’t ask for anything more at this point.”